yehia67/documentation/dev-essentials/0.1/concepts/addresses-and-signatures.md

 You can try this by using our JavaScript client library to [create a new address](../how-to-guides/create-an-address.md).
 :::

-The first step to generate an address is to derive a private key from the seed, index, and security level.
+The first step to create an address is to derive a private key from the seed, index, and security level.

-## How private keys are derived
+## How private keys are created

-Each private key is derived by hashing a seed, an index, and a security level with Kerl.
+Each private key is created by hashing a seed, an index, and a security level with Kerl.

 First, the seed and index are combined and hashed to derive an 81-tryte **subseed**: